 Gordon Allport’s Trait Theory

-In 1936, psychologist Gordon Allport found that one English-language dictionary alone contained more than 4,000 words describing different personality traits.1 He categorized these traits into three levels:
+In 1936, psychologist Gordon Allport found that one English-language dictionary alone contained more than 4,000 words describing different personality traits.
+He categorized these traits into three levels:

-- Cardinal Traits: Traits that dominate an individual’s whole life, often to the point that the person becomes known specifically for these traits.
+- Cardinal Traits: These are traits that dominate an individual’s whole life, often to the point that the person becomes known specifically for these traits.
 People with such personalities often become so known for these traits that their names are often synonymous with these qualities.
-Consider the origin and meaning of the following descriptive terms: Freudian, Machiavellian, narcissism, Don Juan, Christ-like, etc. Allport suggested that cardinal traits are rare and tend to develop later in life.2
+Consider the origin and meaning of the following descriptive terms: Freudian, Machiavellian, narcissistic, Don Juan, Christ-like, etc. Allport suggested that cardinal traits are rare and tend to develop later in life.

 - Central Traits: These are the general characteristics that form the basic foundations of personality.
 These central traits, while not as dominating as cardinal traits, are the major characteristics you might use to describe another person.
 Terms such as intelligent, honest, shy and anxious are considered central traits.